What is Window Dressing?

 The company also tweaks its sales projections, stating them as significantly higher than they probably are in reality.
 The ultimate goal is to change anything they possibly can to drive their stock price higher and make potential investors more interested.

 Window dressing doesn’t typically involve making genuinely false representations that will violate the law.
 It’s usually more of a matter of bending but not breaking the truth.
-For example, Company ABC can make itself appear flush with cash flow by selling a major asset just prior to the end of the accounting period.
-What they may be neglecting to reveal to investors is the fact that they actually need the asset to operate, and will, therefore, be buying it right back in the next accounting period.
+For example, Company ABC can make itself appear flush with cash flow by selling a major asset just before the end of the accounting period.
+They may be neglecting to reveal to investors that they actually need the asset to operate and, therefore, will be buying it right back in the next accounting period.

 Window Dressing and Mutual Funds